braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 ---
 # Geofences

-> This reference article covers how to create and configure Geofences.
+> this reference article covers how to create and configure geofences.

 At the core of Braze's real-time location offering is the concept of a "geofence."
 A geofence is a virtual geographic area, represented as latitude/longitude pairs combined with a radius, forming a circle in a specific position on the globe.
 Geofences can vary in size from the size of a building to the size of an entire city.